Yanks' Tanaka unsure whether he can take 1st rotation turn - WHIZ News

 Tanaka is 75-43 with a 3.75 ERA in six seasons with the Yankees and is entering the final season of a seven-year contract.

-After spring training was stopped by the pandemic on March, Tanaka initially remained near the Yankees’ spring training complex in Florida, then returned with his family to Japan.
+After spring training was stopped due to the coronavirus pandemic in March, Tanaka initially remained near the Yankees’ complex in Florida, then returned with his family to Japan.
 He did not detail whether his decision was tied to allegations of threats against Asians in the U.S. but did say he was “considering what was best for the family.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports